Rust Traits: Defining Character

 So any variable of type TempSensor01 has the .get_temp() and .unit() methods (and we do the same thing for the data type TempSensor02).

-The key to the answer your question is in data types available in the main() function.
+The key to answer your question is in data types available in the main() function.
 What is the type of sensor in the for loop?
 Exact!
-This is a Box<dyn TempSensor> (it was easy to answer because above you can see that sensors is a Vec<Box<dyn TempSensor>>, a vector of Box<dyn TempSensor>).
+This is a Box<dyn TempSensor> (it was easy to answer because on the line above you can see that sensors is a Vec<Box<dyn TempSensor>>, a vector of Box<dyn TempSensor>).

 So, if you want to write println!("{}", sensor); what do you need?
 I need Display for sensor… Right?
 In other words I need to implement the trait Display for the data type of sensor, I need to implement the trait Display for the Box<dyn TempSensor> data type.